 Winner: I will say that this bout is open-ended.
 For users based in the US, Canada, or the UK, Teachable wins.
 For users in other countries, Podia wins.

 Email marketing is an important feature because you need to stay in touch with your students and customers.

-Podia and Teachable offer these features, but on different levels.
+Podia and Teachable offer these features but in different ways.

 Teachable’s email marketing features are pretty basic but do the job when it comes to keeping in touch with your students.

-Teachable offers you insights on how your emails have been performing, through its History module.
+Teachable offers you insights into how your emails have been performing through its History module.